About OS-College

 Ubuntu

 Ubuntu is the most popular desktop Linux operating system.
-All of the computer manufacturers that create machines with a Linux operating system preinstalled offer it as a choice or the sole system.
+All of the computer manufacturers that create machines with a Linux operating system preinstalled offer it as a choice or the sole operating system.
 It is also the operating system that many operating systems are based on, so it has more documentation than other Linux systems.

 Linux Mint